|

 ..view other reports for different trips

-Glasshouse Hotel in Sligo:
+Glasshouse Hotel

-Around every corner is a new surprise - An exciting journey that blends groovy with chic: through swirls of dazzling colors, retro-patterns and bright canvasses, across psychedelic carpets and shimmering windows.
+Around every corner is a new surprise.
+An exciting journey that blends groovy with chic: through swirls of dazzling colors, retro-patterns and bright canvasses, across psychedelic carpets and shimmering windows.

 The Glasshouse Breakfast Buffet is served in 'The Kitchen' each morning, and consists of fruit salads, juices, muesli, and a wide selection of breads and pastries.
 A full Irish Breakfast with fresh coffee or tea is also available.